yolandalalala/SmartGD/README.md

 * and a demo notebook for model traning and evaluation.

 ## Environment
-This code has been tested on python3.11 + cuda12.1 + pytorch2.4 + pyg2.4.
+This code has been tested on `python3.11` + `cuda12.1` + `pytorch2.4` + `pyg2.4`.

 ## Configuration
 The default hyper-parameters of the model have been configured to reproduce the best performance reported in the [SmartGD paper](https://ieeexplore.ieee.org/document/10224347).

-## Training
+## Training & Evaluation
+* This repo provides a demo notebook `smartgd_demo.ipynb` for model training and evaluation.
 With Nvidia A100, each training epoch takes 5 minutes on average.
 It takes up to 1000 epochs to completly converge.

-## Evaluation
 * This repo includes a model checkpoint `generator_493.pt`, which reproduces the result for Stress Majorization-only objective function reported in the paper.

 * For evaluation on custom data, the easiest way is to subclass `RomeDataset` and override `raw_file_names` and `process_raw` methods.